leancodepl/corelibrary/docs/cqrs/query/index.md

     public string Name { get; set; }
 }
 ```

+This class implements the `IQuery` interface which takes the type of data to return as an argument and marks it as a query within the system.
+It may be called anonymously (using `AllowUnauthorized` [authorization] attribute) and returns a list of `ProjectDTO`s.

 !!!
 Remarks note
     - There's also non-generic `IQuery` interface but it shouldn't be used directly.